STDs/STIs pose special risks for pregnant women and their infants.

 - Ectopic pregnancy (when the embryo implants outside of the uterus, usually in a fallopian tube)

-- Preterm delivery (before 37 completed weeks of pregnancy)
+- Preterm labor and delivery (before 37 completed weeks of pregnancy)

 - Low birth weight